-4. The map amendment shall not result in an adverse impact upon the delivery of services by
+4. The map amendment shall not result in an adverse impact upon the delivery of services by any political subdivision providing public services within the city including, but not limited to, school districts.

 The Council finds that the City has not been presented with any information from agencies having jurisdiction that public services will be adversely impacted other than traffic, which will continue to be impacted as the City grows.
 Emergency services were reviewed and mitigation recommended by the Star Fire District.